kbasaran/Speaker-Calculator/README.md

 ![Image](./images/SC1.png)
 ![Image](./images/SC2.png)

+## Installation
+### Windows only
+Go to releases page to download the **.msi** installer.
+Run the installer and follow the steps in wizard.
+This will also associate the file extension **.scf** to this application.

+### Any Python environment
+Using Python 3.12.*,
+- Install the requirements for the application
+  - `pip install -r requirements.txt`
+- Run the application with `python main.py`

+> [!TIP]
+> It is recommended to use a separate virtual environment for this application. `venv` and `conda` are popular options to create one, `venv` being part of Python standard library.

 ## Manual

+> [!TIP]
+> Most parameters in the application include a tooltip.
+Hover your mouse on the parameter for a few seconds to learn more about what a parameter does.

 ### Underlying model
 The application uses a linear model with 3 degrees of freedom to do the calculations.
 To see how the model is built, see function `_build_symbolic_ss_model` in `electracoustical.py`.